All Posts

 The SLA 3D printing process first appeared in the early 1980s, when Japanese researcher Dr. Hideo Kodama invented the modern layered approach to stereolithography, using ultraviolet light to cure photosensitive polymers.
 The term stereolithography was coined by Charles (Chuck) W. Hull, who patented the technology in 1986 and founded 3D Systems to commercialize it.
 Hull described the method as creating 3D objects by successively “printing” thin layers of material curable by ultraviolet light.
 These first SLA 3D printers were large, industrial systems, often priced above $100,000, that required complex infrastructure and maintenance.

-Formlabs released the Form 2 in 2015 and, with the subsequent release of a wider range of materials, SLA 3D printing became much more accessible for professionals in a range of different environments.
+Formlabs released Form 2 in 2015 and, with the subsequent release of a wider range of materials, SLA 3D printing became much more accessible for professionals in a range of different environments.
+In 2019, Formlabs introduced Low Force Stereolithography™ (LFS) with the Form 3 and Form 3L SLA 3D printers, which use flexible-bottomed resin tanks to drastically reduce the forces exerted on parts when peeling the cured part away from the bottom of the tank.

 These capabilities expanded access to 3D printing for a variety of custom and high-precision applications across disciplines including engineering, product design, and manufacturing, as well as dental, jewelry, and other industries.